Bar graphs are used throughout Subject and Group Reports to visually display feedback results.

 - Hidden strengths – Others rating higher than Self

-- Inconsistent experiences – Different groups seeing different behaviors
+- Inconsistent experiences – Different groups see the Subject’s behaviors differently

 Gaps are often more insightful than the scores themselves.